Bogdan Ogrizović: Arrest and execution

 Ogrizović was arrested on 2 July 1943.
 While in detention, he was transferred from the Petrinjska Street prison to the Savska Street prison and then to the Rebro Hospital.
 Finally he was returned to the Savska Street prison and designated a hostage, intended as a protection against attacks of the Partisans against the NDH targets.
 While he was imprisoned, Slava unsuccessfully contacted several officials of the NDH government to obtain her husband's release.

 In the night of 18/19 December 1943, the Partisans destroyed an ammunition storage in the Sopnica area near Sesvete (a present-day district of Zagreb).
 The next day, Ogrizović and fifteen other hostages were taken to the Dubrava area of Zagreb.
 The hostages were either communists or supporters of the Partisans or anti-fascists.
 Ogrizović and most of the hostages were summarily executed by hanging (two of the hostages managed to flee their executioners).
-Contemporary Party of Rights politician Ivan Peršić noted that the killings were met with grief and outrage in Zagreb — especially the public execution of Ogrizović, the only son of Milan Ogrizović, in Peršić's words, deemed one of the "most deserving Croats" in the field of literature.
+Journalist and politician Ivan Peršić noted that the killings were met with grief and outrage in Zagreb — especially the public execution of Ogrizović, the only son of Milan Ogrizović, in Peršić's words, deemed one of the "most deserving Croats" in the field of literature.
 Ogrizović is buried at the Mirogoj Cemetery.